astronomer/docs/learn/dags.md

     ![Visualization of two graphs with 4 nodes each.
 The first graph is acyclic, there are no circles defined between the nodes.
 In the second graph a dependency is added between task 4 and task 1, meaning task 1 depends on task 4.
 This creates a circle because task 4 is downstream of task 1.
 Only the first graph would be possible to define in Airflow.](/img/guides/dags_acyclic_vs_cyclic.png)

 Aside from these requirements, DAGs in Airflow can be as complicated as you need!
-You can define tasks running in parallel, sequentially, conditional branches and visually group tasks together in [task groups](task-groups.md).
+You can define tasks that will run in parallel or sequentially, implement conditional branches, and visually group tasks together in [task groups](task-groups.md).

-Each task in a DAG is one unit of work performed.
+Each task in a DAG performs one unit of work.
 Tasks can be anything from a simple Python function to a complex data transformation or a call to an external service.
 They are defined using [Airflow operators](what-is-an-operator.md) or [Airflow decorators](airflow-decorators.md).
 The dependencies between tasks can be set in different ways, see [Managing Dependencies](managing-dependencies.md).

 The following screenshot shows a simple DAG graph with 3 sequential tasks.